Japan's exports fall most since 2009 as US demand slumps

-TOKYO (Reuters) - Japan's exports fell in May at the fastest pace since the 2009 global financial crisis as US-bound car shipments plunged, bolstering expectations for a deeper contraction in the world's third-largest economy this quarter.
+TOKYO • Japan's exports fell last month at the fastest pace since the 2009 global financial crisis as US-bound car shipments plunged, bolstering expectations for a deeper contraction in the world's third-largest economy this quarter.

 The plunge in US-bound auto exports weighed on Japan's automaker stocks with Mazda Motor, Hino Motors and Isuzu Motors all losing more than 4 per cent.